OHDSI/Broadsea/README.md

 - openldap
   - For testing security in Atlas, this Open LDAP container can be used to assess security needs

+- open-shiny-server
+  - An open source version of Shiny Server, where you can drop shiny apps into a mounted folder.
+  - Recommended if your organization does not have a Posit Connect license.

 - posit-connect
   - For sites with commercial Posit Connect licenses, this can be useful for convenient publication of Shiny apps